Linus-Mussmaecher/rucola/README.md

  - The number of *local inlinks*, i.e. links from other notes within the local environment whose target is that one.

 These statistics let you judge how well-connected a note is, and wether it is mostly relevant within the filtered context or in general.

+You can configure which statistics block are shown at which time.

 #### Filtering
 The filtering works by a default fuzzy matcher.